What's New!

 replaced Aetius, devoted his efforts at trying to regain control of that province.
 He

-later became an ally of the Vandals and in 472, when one of the puppet
+eventually became an ally of the Vandals and in 472, when one of the puppet

-emperors rebelled, he laid siege to Rome and eventually sacked the city.
 He died shortly afterwards in what was seen

 as a curse which had already caused the death of Alaric soon after his conquest of Rome.